bouceka/aoc-12-2016/README.md

 really simple and straightforward, but it starched my brain.

 I am glad I learned how to implement if condition with range of strings by `if (letter in "a".."d")`.
 It was very helpful.
 The next thing I earned was implementing a map.
-Normally, if I used JavaScript I would create an object with these key values.
+Normally, if I used JavaScript, I would create an object with these key values.
 However, this collection type was even easier to operate with than I expected.